edazpotato/Micro/frontend/README.md

 pnpm run dev        # Start Next.JS dev server (for developing the main app)
 ```

-When working on components, use `pnpm run storybook` to easily preview them.
-Also make sure to write stories for new components, or breaking changes to/new variants of existing components.
+Make sure to write stories for new components, or breaking changes to/new variants of existing components.